 They are available in many sizes and lengths.
 You need to gauze the width of the wires that you need to hide.
 For instance, if you’re looking to hide a single 1/4-inch wide, you can opt for the 1/4-inch wire protector.

 The Alexa cord protectors have gained pretty good reviews so far.
-If we talk numbers, they have around 4.8-stars out of 5 on Amazon.

 4. Bluelounge CableBox Cable and Cord Management System